oconnor0/BeaconRoad/CoreRules.md

             - Target: Self.
             - Effect: Select a Power.
 If you use that Power the next time you Act or React, reduce the Stress cost by the invoking ACTION (not below 1).
     - **Warded.**
-        - You may expend your **special armor** to resist a supernatural consequence, or to **push yourself** when you contend with or employ arcane forces.
+        - You may expend one Stress to resist a supernatural consequence.
+Gain +1 WARD.
-            - *When you use this ability, tick one special armor box on your character sheet.
-If you resist a consequence, this ability negates or reduces its severity.
-If you use this ability to push yourself, you get one of the benefits (advantage or additional effect die), but you don't take stress.
-Your special armor is restored at the beginning of downtime.*
 - Items
     - `[ ]` Well-made vestments (light, 2 Soak Boxes, -10 damage/box).
     - `[ ]` Well-made staff (2H, 5', [d6] effect die).